Ancient Man

 their ancient script, for their writings are now indecipherable, with their

 language disappearing along with the extinction of those who spoke it.
+Yet these people left behind a mystery for us to contemplate.
+We know

+Island, the opposite side of the world (above).
 There are other examples of apparent connections between

 ancient peoples.
 Such examples include the Chinese style frieze motifs found at